gluppler/gluppler/README.md

 # 🏄‍♂️ Gabe Chew Zhan Hong

-**`Computer Science Student | Cybersecurity & Hardware Security Enthusiast`**
+**`Computer Science Student | Founder, Behelit Systems & cLc | Hardware & Physical Security Specialist`**

 Hi!
-I'm a Computer Science student at Sunway University with a passion for cybersecurity and hardware security.
-I love exploring how systems work (and sometimes break), working with embedded devices, and building tools that help make computing more secure.
-Whether it’s tinkering with microcontrollers or learning about system, network security and also social engineering, I’m always learning something new.
+I'm a Computer Science student at Sunway University, but my journey into security began 20 years ago (I'm 25) with a hands-on passion for taking things apart.
+This deep experience in hardware, firmware, and physical systems is the foundation for my two platforms: Behelit Systems, a security firm that secures the physical reality of businesses, and Cult of the LOLCOW (cLc), Malaysia's first open-source hardware hacking community.

+My core focus is on the offensive security of the physical world:

+    Hardware & Firmware Security

+    Physical Intrusion & Covert Entry

+    Social Engineering & Human-Factor Security

+    Wireless & RF Communication Exploitation

+    Adversary Simulation & Red Teaming

+I'm driven by the challenge of understanding how systems break and using that knowledge to build more resilient defenses.
+I am currently seeking a strategic internship for 2026 to gain experience in large-scale corporate security operations, where I can contribute my deep, hands-on expertise to a team solving complex, real-world problems.

 **`Yes, I am in fact an Asian Wombat`**